Lip Filler Vascular Occlusion Case Study

 When you’re dealing with a complication, such as a vascular occlusion, it’s normal to feel nervous – particularly if it’s your first time.
 So, do yourself a favour now and make sure your protocols are printed in a large, easy to read font!

-Remember to familiarise yourself with them regularly and practice them during downtime because, when the time comes, you’ll be grateful you did.
+Remember to familiarise yourself with them regularly and practice them during downtime.
+When the time comes, you’ll be grateful you did.